AlexandrErohin/home-assistant-flightradar24/README.md

 ### Configuration
  - Add to track
  - Remove from track
+ - API data fetching - you may disable FlightRadar API calls when not needed to prevent unnecessary API calls and save bandwidth and server load.

 Sensors shows how many flights in the given area, additional tracked, just have entered or exited it.
 All sensors have attribute `flights` with list of [flight object](#flight) contained a full information by every relevant flight for the sensor